Redninja106/simulationframework/README.md

 - **Simple**: SimulationFramework is designed to be developer-friendly.
 It is well documented and provides flexible, intuitive, and easy-to-use APIs.

-- **Portable**: All platform dependent components are abstracted into interfaces, meaning SimulationFramework can be made to run anywhere .NET can.
+- **Portable**: The core package is dependency free, meaning SimulationFramework can run anywhere .NET can.

 - **Documented**: [The wiki](https://github.com/Redninja106/simulationframework/wiki) contains everything you need to know about SimulationFramework, it's features, and how to use them.

 ### Features:
+- **Windowing**: automatically creates a configurable window

 - **2D Drawing**: A powerful 2D drawing API, backed by [SkiaSharp](https://github.com/mono/SkiaSharp).

-- **Input**: A simple input API that doesn't get in the way.
+- **Input**: Mouse, keyboard and controller support.

 - **Built-in [Dear ImGui](https://github.com/ocornut/imgui) Support**: Dear ImGui is completely built-in with zero setup.

-- **Many more planned**: See [Planned Features](https://github.com/Redninja106/simulationframework#planned-features).
+There are more on the way!
+See [Planned Features](https://github.com/Redninja106/simulationframework#planned-features).

 > Note: Right now SimulationFramework is still in the very early stages of development and is changing with every new version.

 ## Getting Started